davidtheclark/promise-withhold/README.md

 ### promiseWithhold(yourPromise, time)

-Returns a Promise that resolves or rejects the same as `yourPromise` but no earlier than `time`.
+Returns a Promise that settles (resolves or rejects) the same way as `yourPromise` but no sooner than `time`.

 #### yourPromise